TilyBlooms

 Take control of your fertility journey without the need for frequent visits to a clinic.
 Whether you’re dealing with fertility issues or simply looking for a more intimate setting, home insemination offers a viable alternative to traditional methods.

-The sterile collection cup is a crucial part of your home insemination journey — it’s where the magic begins!
+The collection cup is a crucial part of your home insemination journey — it’s where the magic begins!
 This little cup plays a big role in keeping your sample safe and clean.

 You’ll use it to gather the semen before it goes into the insemination syringe.
 Handling the cup properly is key.
 Always wash your hands thoroughly and avoid touching the inside of the cup to keep things as sterile as possible.